We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can also do one of the following:

-- Take the next pill.
-Take tomorrow’s pill instead.
-Although the day you take the medicine will now be a day off from the pill’s dates, this will keep your level of hormone constant.
+Take tomorrow’s pill instead, and then continue on with the rest of the pack.
+Although the day on which you take the medicine will now be a day off from the pill’s scheduled dates, this will keep your level of hormone constant.

-If you took a pill from another pack, you should be on a regular schedule with your pills.
+If you took a pill from another pack, you should be on your regular pill schedule.
 In that case, you’ll begin taking your next pack on the same day you would if you hadn’t lost a pill.
-Take your placebo pills, and immediately begin your next packet.
+Take your placebo pills, and immediately begin your next pack.

 If you lost a pill and skipped taking it entirely, you may experience some breakthrough bleeding.
 Once you resume taking your daily birth control pills, the bleeding should end.

-If you take combination-only pills, you should use some form of backup protection if you skip a pill entirely.
+If you take combination pills, you should use some form of backup protection if you skip two or more pills, or if it has been greater than 48 hours since you should have taken your pill.
 You should use this backup method for the next seven days.
-If you replace the lost pill with another pill, you should still consider using backup protection for a week afterward.
+If you replace the lost pill with another pill, and you did not actually miss taking a pill, you will not need backup contraception.

 If you take progestin-only pills and skip your lost pill, your risk of getting pregnant will increase.
 Use a backup method of birth control for at least 48 hours after you resume taking your pills daily.